google8d2f7fffcdc71abe.html

 “Very soon, I hope.
 Please wait with the other passengers.”

-I join a group of weary, disconsolate travelers, some of whom I recognize from the lines at the airport in Antananarivo, Madagascar.
+I joined a group of weary, disconsolate travelers, some of whom I recognized from the lines at the airport in Antananarivo, Madagascar.
 We had arrived there in mid-afternoon to be told that the Kenya Airways flight to Nairobi had been delayed.
 We were bussed back into the city, returning at midnight.
 The flight eventually left at 4:00 a.m.
 Everyone missed their connections to Europe, Asia and North America.
 A few were given new itineraries and boarding passes but most of us were told we would receive ours on arrival in Nairobi.

 8:00 a.m.